-Phosphorus (P) is relatively immobile in soils compared to nitrogen (N), and application of wastewater from the WWTP is unlikely to result in any significant P leaching from the soil profile.
+Phosphorus (P) is relatively immobile in soils compared to nitrogen (N), and application of wastewater from the WWTP at the appropriate loading rate is unlikely to result in any significant P leaching from the soil profile.
 Principal mechanisms by which P is retained in soils include soil adsorption/fixation and biological immobilisation.
 The ability of the soil to retain P depends on the amount of oxide (iron, aluminium, manganese), clay and organic matter and soil pH (i.e. increasing with higher pH).